alexandertrefz/essence/packages/website/diagnostics.md

 list that also carries a computed key — `{ game with board = board, history = game.history::removeLast() }` — has no shorthand spelling at all.

+### `path-is-members-only`

+A `::` or a `(` was written after a member path — `.price::rounded()`,
+`.total()`.
+A path stands for the Function that READS those members off its Argument, so there is nothing there for a call to be made on.

+The refusal is the Parser's rather than a later stage's on purpose: letting the postfix loop attach the call and refusing afterwards gives a message about the call, when what is wrong is that the path can not carry one.
+Write the Function literal wherever more than a read is wanted — `(_ line: Line) { <- line.total::rounded() }`.

 ### `default-on-function-literal`

 A Parameter of a Function literal in expression position was given a